rformassspectrometry/SpectraQL/README.md

 # License

-The *MsIO* code is provided under a permissive [Artistic 2.0 license](https://opensource.org/licenses/Artistic-2.0).
+The *SpectraQL* code is provided under a permissive [Artistic 2.0 license](https://opensource.org/licenses/Artistic-2.0).
 The documentation, including the manual pages and the vignettes, are distributed under a [CC BY-SA